spack/spack/lib/spack/docs/developer_guide.rst

-Currently, there is only support for the current Python interpreter (default) along with an IPython interpreter (``-i python``).
-With the Python interpreter (which is not interactive) you can run a single command:
+Currently, there is only support for the current Python interpreter (default) along with an IPython interpreter (shown above).
+With the Python interpreter you can run a single command:

 .. code-block:: console